onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 make subtitles in all languages

+show of hands - who thinks the current system is perfect?
+I can't actually see you...

 spit on a list of words: nihilism, radical relativism, ignorance, pessimism, despair, hopelessness

 #europe - drink from a bottle with its cap in my eye, also mess yourself up with milk or beetroot when opening the cap

 Draw an eye and open it like in clockwork orange & hold the head like agent smith did with neo in front of the train saying something is inevitable

+Getting progressivism out my system - try to puke with fingers in throat

+I want you glued to the screen - roleplay with my face splattered on a glass - pleksiglas

 Operate on a dummy head (the ball) to insert the chip, squirt some ketchup on yourself when you crack it open with the power drill